 "Members of the Immediate Family" means with respect to any individual, each parent (whether by birth or adoption), spouse, or child (including any step-child) or other descendants (whether by birth or adoption) of such individual, each spouse of any of the aforementioned Persons, each trust created solely for the benefit of such individual and/or one or more of the aforementioned Persons and each legal representative of such individual or of any aforementioned Persons (including without limitation a tutor, curator, mandatary due to incapacity, custodian, guardian or testamentary executor), acting in such capacity under the authority of the law, an order from a competent tribunal, a will or a mandate in case of incapacity or similar instrument.
-For the purposes of this definition, a Person shall be considered the spouse of an individual if such Person is legally married to such individual, lives in a civil union with such individual or is the common law partner (as defined in the Income Tax Act (Canada) and the regulations thereunder (collectively, the "Tax Act") as amended from time to time) of such individual.
-A Person who was the spouse of an individual within the meaning of this paragraph immediately before the death of such individual shall continue to be considered a spouse of such individual after the death of such individual.
+For the purposes of this definition, a Person shall be considered the spouse of an individual or is the common law partner (as defined in the Income Tax Act (Canada) and the regulations thereunder (collectively, the "Tax Act") as amended from time to time) of such individual.
+A Person who was the spouse of an individual within the meaning of this paragraph immediately before the death of such individual.